maxkapur/jekyll-related/README.md

 Prior to building your site, `jekyll-related` attaches a bit of metadata to each posts that ranks all the other posts from most to least related.
-You can use this metadata to recommend related posts to your readers, either by using the included `{% related %}` tag or creating a customized template using the `page.related` metadata the plugin defines.
+You can use this metadata to recommend related posts to your readers, either by using the included `{% related %}` tag to automatically insert a list, or by creating a customized template using the `page.related` metadata the plugin defines.

-"Relatedness" is computed by counting similar word frequencies, with a little extra weight given to words that are rare (like "submodular") and less to words that are frequent (like "then").
+Relatedness is computed by counting similar word frequencies, with extra weight given to words that are rare (like "submodular") and less to words that are frequent (like "then").

 The [dogfood/](./dogfood/) directory contains a demo Jekyll site which uses the plugin to rank the similarity of each of the articles in the UN Universal